hofstadter-io/hof/README.md

-  fmt                   format any code and manage the formatters gen                   CUE powered code generation mod                   CUE module dependency management vet                   validate data with CUE
+  fmt                   format any code and manage the formatters gen                   CUE powered code generation mod                   CUE module dependency management tui                   a terminal interface to Hof and CUE vet                   validate data with CUE

 Additional commands: